cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 <HighlightBox type="info">

 Prior to the client refactor (prior to v7) the client and consensus states are set within the `02-client` submodule.
-Moving these responsibilities from the `02-client` to the individual light client implementations, including the setting of updated client state and consensus state in the client store, provides light client developers with a greater degree of flexibility with respect to storage and verification.
+Moving these responsibilities from the `02-client` to the individual light client implementations, including the setting of updated client state and consensus state in the client store, provides light client developers with a greater degree of flexibility with respect to storage and verification, and allows for the abstraction of different types of consensus states/consensus state verifications methods away from IBC clients and the connections/channels that they support.

 </HighlightBox>

 ### Packet commitment verification

-Next to updating the client and consensus state, the light client also provides functionality to perform the verification required for the packet flow (send, receive and acknowledge or timeout).
-IBC uses Merkle proofs to verify against the trusted root if state is either committed or absent on a predefined standardized key path, as defined in [ICS-24 host requirements](https://github.com/cosmos/ibc/tree/main/spec/core/ics-024-host-requirements).
+In addition to updating the client and consensus state, the light client also provides functionality to perform the verification required for the packet flow (send, receive and acknowledge or timeout).
+IBC currently uses Merkle proofs to verify against the trusted root if state is either committed or absent on a predefined standardized key path, as defined in [ICS-24 host requirements](https://github.com/cosmos/ibc/tree/main/spec/core/ics-024-host-requirements).

 As you have seen in the [previous section on clients](./4-clients.md), when the IBC handler receives a message to receive, acknowledge or timeout a packet, it will call one of the following functions on the `connectionKeeper` to verify if the remote chain includes (or does not include) the appropriate state: